John Riel Casimero: Casimero vs. Guevara

 On his first defense of the IBF junior flyweight title, Casimero faced Pedro Guevara of Mexico on August 4, 2012.
 He scored a knockdown in the opening round and fought to a split decision victory.

 He successfully made a second defense of his title against WBC Latino light flyweight champion Luis Alberto Rios on March 16, 2013.
-His third defense was against Felipe Salguero on October 26, 2013 and he won by eleventh-round knockout.
+His third defense was against Felipe Salguero on October 26, 2013, and he won by eleventh-round knockout.

 Return to flyweight

-Casimero vs. Ruenroeng I
+Casimero vs. Ruenroeng I & II

 Following his win against Mauricio Fuentes and Armando Santos, Casimero moved back up to the flyweight division.
 On June 27, 2015, he lost his return to flyweight bout via unanimous decision against IBF champion Amnat Ruenroeng in a controversial match.

-Casimero vs. Ruenroeng II

-On May 25, 2016, Casimero challenged Ruenroeng again for the IBF flyweight title and knocked him out with a vicious left hook to the body in the fourth round to become a two-division world champion.
+A rematch on May 25, 2016, Casimero challenged Ruenroeng again for the IBF flyweight title and this time he knocked Ruenreong out with a vicious left hook to the body in the fourth round to become a two-division world champion.

 Casimero vs. Edwards

-In his second title defence, Casimero faced undefeated Charlie Edwards, on September 10, 2016 on the undercard of Gennady Golovkin vs. Kell Brook at The O2 Arena in London, England.
+In his second title defence, Casimero faced undefeated Charlie Edwards, on September 10, 2016, on the undercard of Gennady Golovkin vs. Kell Brook at The O2 Arena in London, England.
 Casimero was on the offensive for most of the fight, as Edwards was unable to deal with Casimero's ring craft.
 Casimero upped the pace in the tenth round, and dropped Edwards with a left hook.
 Edwards beat the count, but as soon as he got up, Casimero unleashed a flurry of punches towards the challenger, which prompted the referee to end the fight immediately.

+Super flyweight

+On September 16, 2017, Casimero faced Jonas Sultan for IBF title eliminator.
+He lost via 12-round unanimous decision.

 Bantamweight

 Following Casimero's successful title defense against Charlie Edwards in September 2016, he moved up in weight, fighting in non-title bouts at super-flyweight, bantamweight and even one bout against Jose Pech at featherweight before settling at the bantamweight division, where he defeated Ricardo Espinoza Franco via twelfth-round knockout to win the WBO interim bantamweight title in his first fight in the United States on April 20, 2019.
-He defended the interim title on August 24, 2019 against Cesar Ramirez, winning via tenth-round knockout, to become full WBO bantamweight titleholder Zolani Tete's mandatory challenger, setting up a showdown with Tete.
+He defended the interim title on August 24, 2019, against Cesar Ramirez, winning via tenth-round knockout, to become full WBO bantamweight titleholder Zolani Tete's mandatory challenger, setting up a showdown with Tete.

 Casimero vs. Tete

-On 30 November 2019, Casimero challenged Zolani Tete for his WBO bantamweight title in Birmingham, England.
+On November 30, 2019, Casimero challenged Zolani Tete for his WBO bantamweight title in Birmingham, England.
 Despite Tete being the favorite for the fight, Casimero scored a third-round knockout over the long-reigning champion to capture his WBO bantamweight title.
 The victory meant that Casimero became a three-division world champion.